 EdHelp brings the most frequently used student services together, meaning you can find what you need, all in one place.

 It is the first port of call for students when they have a library related question.

 Academic Support Librarians deliver weekly information literacy sessions during semester time covering a wide range of topics, including:

-Sessions are held online (normally via Collaborate) or at the Main Library (George Square) or the Murray Library (Kings Buildings) and are bookable via MyEd Events (search for Library Bitesize).
+Sessions are held online (normally via Collaborate) and are bookable via MyEd Events (search for Library Bitesize).